-Amortization of intangibles presented within General and Administrative expenses on the consolidated statement of loss was \$5,117 and \$5,203 during the years ended December 31, 2021 and 2020, respectively.
+Amortization of intangibles presented within General and Administrative expenses on the consolidated statement of loss was \$5,021 and \$5,117 during the years ended December 31, 2022 and 2021, respectively.

-The Company performed an impairment analysis of its three CGUs, which are business operations, Asia Pacific CGU (essentially Galtronics Korea and Galtronics Vietnam), Satcom CGU (formerly known as the Advantech and Alga Group CGU) and Americas CGU (essentially Galtronics USA and Galtronics Wuxi), during the fourth quarter of 2021 as indicators of impairment were identified.
-The Company determined to separate the previously assessed Galtronics CGU into the Asia Pacific CGU and the Americas CGU on the basis that assets generating cash inflows of each CGU had largely become independent of one another.
+The Company performed an impairment analysis of its three CGUs, which are business operations, Asia Pacific CGU (essentially Galtronics Korea and Galtronics Vietnam), Satcom CGU (formerly known as the Advantech and Alga Group CGU) and Americas CGU (essentially Galtronics USA and Galtronics Wuxi), during the fourth quarter of 2022 as indicators of impairment were identified in Asia Pacific CGU and Satcom CGU.
 As a result of its analysis, the Company determined that the Americas CGU had a recoverable amount that exceeded its carrying value, and thus no impairment was recorded.
-The Company recorded an impairment of its Satcom CGU during the second quarter of year as discussed in Note 13.
-As at December 31, 2021, the Company determined that the Satcom CGU had a recoverable amount that exceeded its carrying value.
+As at December 31, 2022, the Company determined that the Satcom CGU had a recoverable amount that exceeded its carrying value.
+The Company recorded an impairment of its Satcom CGU during the second quarter of 2021 as discussed in Note 13.

-Over the course of the COVID-19 pandemic, sales of the Company's customer's massive multiple-input multiple-output unit ("MMU") product softened considerably, leading the Company to assess the long-term options for its dedicated MMU facility in Vietnam.
+Over the course of the COVID-19 pandemic, sales of the Company's customer's massive multiple-input multiple-output unit ("MMU"), part of APAC CGU, product softened considerably, leading the Company to assess the long-term options for its dedicated MMU facility in Vietnam.
 The Company concluded that the facility will not enter production for its intended purpose and decided to liquidate the assets of the facility and apply the sales proceeds to repayment of the Vietnam Loan.
 In conducting its impairment analysis, the Company determined that the MMU facility and assets would only be generating cash flows on sale at the liquidation price.
 The MMU facility and assets were valued at fair value less costs of disposal assuming an orderly liquidation and are categorized as Level 3 within the fair value hierarchy.

-Consequently, during the quarter ended December 31, 2021, the Company determined that the carrying value of the MMU assets exceeded its recoverable amount by \$10,046.
-Thus, the Company recorded an aggregate impairment expense of \$10,046, consisting of \$940 impairment of intangible assets, \$2,302 impairment of right of use assets and \$6,805 impairment of fixed assets.
-Fixed assets of \$1,596 were classified as assets held for sale related to MMU assets during the year ended December 31, 2021.
+During the year ended December 31, 2021, the Company determined that the carrying value of the MMU assets exceeded its recoverable amount by \$10,046.
+Thus, the Company recorded an aggregate impairment expense of \$10,046, consisting of \$940 impairment of intangible assets, \$2,301 impairment of right of use assets and \$6,805 impairment of fixed assets.
+Fixed assets of \$1,596 were classified as assets held for sale related to MMU assets during the year ended December 31, 2021. \$552 of assets were held for sale as at December 31, 2022.

-As at December 31, 2021, the Company determined that the Asia Pacific CGU had a recoverable amount that exceeded its carrying value.
+As at December 31, 2022, the Company determined that the Asia Pacific CGU had a recoverable amount that exceeded its carrying value.